poojasundar15/pneumonia-detection-using-cnn/README.md

 But this can be used as help to examines and anybody can try this and see whether the results are good.
 Hope you will create a good discussion from this.

-This pnemonia detection detects your affeceted lung analysis by processed your X-Rays
+This pnemonia detection detects your affeceted lung analysis by processed you're X-Rays